 Continuous efforts are made throughout the year to recognize staff members who make an extra effort to contribute to the success of the district.
-Staff members are recognized at board meetings, in district newsletters and on the district website, and through special events and activities.
+Staff members are recognized at board meetings, in district newsletters and on the district website, and through special events and activities, such as our annual District Employee Appreciation Event.